-Paragraph (f) of this proposed AD would require revising the FAA-approved maintenance program by incorporating certain information specified in Report MDC-02K9030.
-Paragraph (f) allows accomplishing the revision in accordance with later revisions of Report MDC-02K9030 as an acceptable method of compliance if they are approved by the Manager, Los Angeles Aircraft Certification Office (ACO), FAA.
-In addition, Appendix B of

-Report MDC-02K9030 specifies that any deviations from the published AWL instructions, including AWL intervals, must be approved by the Manager, Los Angeles ACO.
-Therefore, after the maintenance program, any further revision to an AWL or AWL interval should be done as an AWL change, not as an alternative method of compliance (AMOC).
+For certain airplanes, paragraph (g) of this proposed AD would require revising the FAA-approved maintenance program by incorporating certain information specified in Report MDC-92K9145.
+For certain other airplanes, paragraph (h) of this proposed AD would require revising the AWLs section of the Instructions for Continued Airworthiness by incorporating certain information specified in Report MDC-92K9145.
+Paragraphs (g) and (h) allow accomplishing the revision in accordance with later revisions of Report MDC-92K9145 as an acceptable method of compliance if they are approved by the Manager, Los Angeles Aircraft Certification Office (ACO), FAA.
+In addition, Appendix B of Report MDC-92K9145 specifies that any deviations from the published AWL instructions, including AWL intervals, must be approved by the Manager, Los Angeles ACO.
+Therefore, after the maintenance program or AWLs revision, any further revision to an AWL or AWL interval should be done as an AWL change, not as an alternative method of compliance (AMOC).
 For U.S.-registered airplanes, operators must make requests through an appropriate FAA Principal Maintenance Inspector (PMI) or Principal Avionics Inspector (PAI) for approval by the Manager, Los Angeles ACO.
 A non-U.S. operator should coordinate changes with its governing regulatory agency.